Olly98/ChIPRegions/README.md

 # ChIPRegions
-R package implementing methodology described in the paper 'Systematic Regional Bias: Ubiquitous in ChIP-seq and Widespread Throughout ENCODE'
+R package implementing methodology described in the paper 'Systematic Regional Bias is Widespread In ChIP-seq'

 ## Downloading and Using Package
 To install the package, Download the folder entitled 'ChIPRegions' to your device